Cosmian/mse-cli/documentation/docs/bare-metal/getting_started.md

     This command is designed to be used by the **code provider**

-A sealed secrets file is designed to be shared with the application by hidding them from the SGX operator.
+A sealed secrets file is designed to be shared with the application by hiding them from the SGX operator.

 ```console
 $ mse home seal --input example/secrets_to_seal.json \